FreshLondon/PA-dark/README.md

-# PA-dark
+# Ultimate v3.2

 Customised dark theme for [Planetarion](https://planetarion.com) created to enhance the 'Round 32' skin.

+If this skin customisation adds even a tiny bit of enjoyment to your gaming experience it was well worth the countless hours of development.

 For anyone wishing to use the styles, please see the raw compiled output found at [/dist/styles.css](https://raw.githubusercontent.com/FreshLondon/PA-dark/master/dist/styles.css).

----

-# v3.2

-Until PA team puts in the effort to make this a publicly acessible skin, this skin addon is designed to run with the r32 skin selected in PA preferences.

-If this skin customisation adds even a tiny bit of enjoyment to your gaming experience it was well worth the countless hours of development.
 Made with love, for my fellow spreadsheet warriors.

-Ultimate <3
+Ultimate :purple_heart:

-For any questions / bug reports / assistance, contact @UltimateNewbie on TG.
-Thanks to Leshy for the original inspiration and CSS grid layout, forever grateful!
+*For any questions / bug reports / assistance, contact @UltimateNewbie on TG.
+Thanks to Leshy for the original inspiration and CSS grid layout, you rock - forever grateful!*

 ---

 ## Here's some tips: